Pediatric anaphylaxis

 • Skin testing, in vitro immunoglobulin E (IgE) tests or both to determine the stimulus for the anaphylactic reaction

-What are the causes of Pediatric Anaphylaxis?
+What are the causes of pediatric anaphylaxis?

-Common causes include drug allergies, food allergies and insect bites or stings.
+• Common causes include drug allergies, food allergies and insect bites or stings.
 After being exposed to a substance such as bee sting venom, a person’s immune system becomes sensitized to it.
 Anaphylaxis can occur in response to any allergen.
-Less common causes of anaphylaxis include latex, medications used in anesthesia and exercise.

-How is Pediatric Anaphylaxis treated?
+How is pediatric anaphylaxis treated?

 Treatment for anaphylaxis begins at home with the parent.
 An anaphylactic reaction is an emergency situation that requires immediate medical attention.
-Waste no time.
-Call 911.

-While awaiting the arrival of paramedics:
+While awaiting the arrival of paramedics

 • Check your child’s airway breathing and circulation.
 Dangerous throat swelling could be occurring, and a hoarse or whispered voice is an indicator.
 If necessary, start rescue breathing and CPR.
 Stay calm to reassure your child.